frnmst/kalliope_neuron_sharp_aquos_remote_control/README.md

 ## TODO

+- Try what happens if i say: "Television channel" (ie when channel, volume, etc... is not specified).
 - Fix documentation
 - Multi language templates
-- Define the commands better
+- How to specify automatically when to use digital_channel_cable or digital_channel_air
 - Finish all the commands
 - Fix neuron controls
-- Add neuron tests
+- Add neuron tests (and find a way to run them the "correct" way).
 - Test installation
 - General cleaning